mirzask/cardi/content/Nuclear/Pyrophosphate (PYP) Imaging.md

 	- Review the semi-quantitative score
 	- Calculate a quantitative ratio (H/CL)
 	- Review Transmission and Emission images
+		- On Cedars, Sperry recommends turning off "normalize" at the top right drop-down.
+Instead of the auto-normalize, you will adjust the normalization bar until you start to pick up the ribs.
 		- Look to see that the uptake (if present) is in the myocardium, rather than blood pool in the LV and/or RV
 		- Common to see sparing at the apex ("strain sparing pattern at the apex")
 		- Also look for extracardiac uptake, e.g. patients can have rib fractures post-CPR